 allowable deduction ains - chargeability - computation of short terms, capital gains exempt from tax (Includes practical paces, Basis of charge, dividend, interest on securities, : Tax Saving Investments problems). allowable deduction s, capital gains exempt from tax (Includes practical p problems). • , , Income from Capital G ains - chargeability - computation of short term n and long-term capital gain - Income from Capital Gains - chargeability - computation of short term and long-term capital gain - from other sources Unit 2 : Capital Gains Tax Planning and Income 12 Hours · rom Capital Gains, Income from Other Sources (Ove , me from Salaries, Income from House Property, Pro incidence for individ uals - Incomes exempt from tax u/s 10.
 Introduction - Basic cor cepts under Income tax act of 1961 - Residential S tatus - Scope of income and tax Residential Status Unit 1 : Basic Concepts under Income tax and 14 Hours Course Content personal and retirement tax planning skills.
 4. To impart the knowledge of computation of - Course 3.
 To familiarize the learners with various tax sa ving instruments.
-Objectives of the Course from other sources. and oupled balls and modific 2.
-To equip the learners with the tax planning 1.
-To understand the basic concepts of Income Tax and get exposure to the heads of income under Income tax act of 1961. · investments and tax planning strategies. course has to follow the current financial y Course income tax liability.
-The students are Description of the student in computation of gross total income, net taxable income and students with the knowledge of tax pla would enable students to build their caree : Tax Planning for investments course is des tax planning and various tax saving inv vestment avenues.
-This course exemptions under income tax, heads of ir · · · · · · · · · · · · · · · · · · · Need of the Course investments and the investments are su course makes the student aware of bas tax to the Government in some form or th : Tax planning is very essential for everyone a as every chizen have to pay the investments and its comparison with cases.
+Objectives of the Course from other sources. and outside Samb and modific 2.
+To equip the learners with the tax planning To understand the basic concepts of Income heads of income under Income tax act of 196: - · · · · · · · · · · · · · · · · · · · · investments and tax planning strategies. course has to follow the current financial y Course income tax liability.
+The students are Description of the student in computation of gross total in ncome, net taxable income and students with the knowledge of tax pla would enable students to build their caree : Tax Planning for investments course is des tax planning and various tax saving inv vestment avenues.
+This course exemptions under income tax, heads of ir · · · · · · · · · · · · · · · · · · · Need of the Course e investments are subject to various tax rates.
+This tudent aware of basic concepts under income tax, tax to the Government in some form or th : Tax planning is very essential for everyone a as every chizen have to pay the investments and its comparison with cases.
 Tax deducted at Source (TDS), Advance tax.
 Unit 4 :Т ax Planning 12 Hours Tax planning, purpose, importance and benefits, types of tax planning in India - concept of Tax evasion, Tax avoidance - Personal Tax planning, Computation of Gross total income, net taxable income and tax liability for individuals - Old and new tax regime for computation of tax liability of individuals - Tax planning for retirement - Filing of returns and Assessment.
-Pedagogy : ICT enabled Interactive lectures discussions/Assignments/Seminar presentation • • Reference/Readings Singhania, V.K., Direct Taxes: Laws and Practices, Taxman Publications, New Delhi.
+Pedagogy : ICT enabled Interactive lectures, applications and case discussions/Assignments/Seminar presentations/Practical exercises.
+Reference/Readings Singhania, V.K., Direct Taxes: Laws and Practices, Taxman Publications, New Delhi.
 Latest Edition.
 Singhania, V. K., Students' Guide to Income Tax, Taxman Publications, New Delhi.
 Latest Edition.
-Singhania, et al, Direct Taxes: Planning and Management, Taxman Publication, New Delhi.
-Latest Edition.
-Bhagwati Prasad, Direct Taxes, New Age, New Delhi.
-Latest Edition.
-Mehrotra and Goyal, Direct Taxes - Tax Planning and Management, Sahitya Bhavan, Agra.
-Latest Edition.
-Reference Websites www.incometaxindia.gov.in Course Outcome CO1.
+Singhania, et al, Direct Taxes: Planning and Management, Taxman Publicatio New Delhi.
+Latest Edition. x, Taxman Publications, New nagement, Taxman Publication, Delhi.
+Latest Edition. ng and Management, Sahitya Course Outcome CO1.
 CO2.
 CO3.
 CO4.
-Explain the Concepts under Income tax and Plan the Capital gains taxes and income from Identify and Compare various tax saving in Compute the tax liability and apply the tax and Retirement tax planning. d heads of income. om other sources. nvestments.
+Explain the Concepts under Income tax and Plan the Capital gains taxes and income from Identify and Compare various tax saving in Compute the tax liability and apply the tax and Retirement tax planning. d heads of income. om other sources. ovestments.